Skip the shipping—ask your favorite store to stock us! Order easily via Fortune Fish & Gourmet!

 2. Heat oil over medium-high heat in a 4-quart sauté pan.
 Add mustard seeds.
 Keep a lid handy, and cover until the seeds sizzle and pop slightly, about 1 minute.

-3. Add coriander seeds and turmeric and cook 30 seconds.
+3. Add coriander seeds and turmeric, and cook for 30 seconds.

 5. Add ginger and onion.
 Cook another minute until the onions brown slightly.